18F/18f.gsa.gov/_posts/2022-08-02-senior-executives-pt2.md

 ---
-title: Senior executives are the allies tech teams need, part 2
+title: Senior executives part 2: Work outside the traditional hierarchy to set up an initiative for success
 date: 2022-08-02
 authors:
   - colin-murphy